-The BTA Board of Directors is made up of seven men and women who are passionate about Bermuda and bring a wealth of diverse corporate and tourism-related experience:
+The BTA Board of Directors is made up of eight members who are passionate about Bermuda and bring a wealth of diverse corporate and tourism-related experience:

 Joseph Best, Jr.